chingu-voyages/V54-tier2-team-24/README.md

 - **Formatted AI Output** - Displays responses in a readable, structured format
 - **Error Handling** - Displays errors when input fields are empty or invalid
 - **Help Menu** - Used to guide users with a separate separated into 3 sections Getting Started, FAQs, and Advanced Features
-- **Google Authentication** - Users have the ability to save their prompts in Google Firestore by logging in with their Google account
+- **Google Authentication** - Users have the ability to save their prompts in Google Firestore by logging through their Google account
 - **User Guidance** - Tooltips and example prompts to help guide users
 - **Responsive UI** - Works across all devices